 Partnership with Columbia Alliance Research Internship Program

-Alliance Logo with Columbia Alliance, École Polytechnique, Sciences Po, and Paris 1 Panthéon-Sorbonne
+Columbia Alliance, École Polytechnique, Sciences Po, and Paris 1 Panthéon-Sorbonne

 Created in 2002, the Alliance Program is an innovative joint-venture between Columbia University, the École Polytechnique, Sciences Po, and Paris 1 Panthéon-Sorbonne University.
 Every year, Columbia University offers a number of student internships in scientific disciplines, which are open to École Polytechnique students (Alliance Research Internship Program).

 In 2022, the IICD partnered with the program to host interns from the École Polytechnique.
 Several of our labs have hosted Alliance interns (see alumni below).
+The interns work in IICD groups for about 4 months (~April-July).

 To learn more, visit the Alliance Research Internship Program website: https://alliance.columbia.edu/other-grant-opportunities-students-and-phd